 SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by providing the tuition costs by degree category and describing how the tuition levels have been developed in light of the current mission, financial sustainability, and market conditions (for example, by drawing on information from the school's Strategic Information Report, as well as recent tuition data reported on ATS Annual Report Forms).
 It might describe how its scholarship strategy supports the mission.
-The phrase "ilf applicable" above recognizes that tuition revenues or costs are not significant issues for some schools (e.g., where the "sending" body covers tuition).
-Schools for which tuition revenues or costs are significant factors, it might describe the levels of student debt (percent of borrowers and average borrowing), how these levels may be impacting the mission of the school and students' ability to pursue their career aspirations, and the steps taken to address issues of student debt (see also Standard 7.9).
-Schools that participate in Title IV federal loan programs must provide access to its most recent audit of federal financial aid for the school (or if embedded, for the broader entity), including a description of responses to any findings.
-Title IV schools must also provide the most recent student loan cohort default rate available[NOTE: Additions address concern raised about schools where tuition or student debt is not an issue, e.g., tuition-paid schools.
-Deletions here are relocated to the Self-Study Ideas for Standard 10.7]
+The phrase "if applicable" above recognizes that tuition revenues or costs are not significant issues for some schools (e.g., where the "sending" body covers tuition).
+Schools for which tuition revenues or costs are significant factors might describe the levels of student debt (percent of borrowers and average borrowing), how these levels may be impacting the mission of the school and students' ability to pursue their career aspirations, and the steps taken to address issues of student debt (see also Standard 7.9).

 10.5 The school with an endowment develops its investment and spending strategy in consideration of its mission, planning, financial sustainability, and potential impact on the future.
 The school protects and preserves any endowed funds, including utilizing prudent endowment draws.
 The school has an investment policy that guides the investment and use of endowed funds, and the policy is appropriate to the school's mission and context.
-[NOTE: About 30% have no endowment.]

 SELF-STUDY IDEAS: A school that has an endowment might describe the investment and use policy for endowed funds and explain how it supports the school's mission.
 It might describe endowment's size and trends, including endowment draws, over the last five years.
 If a school has made endowment draws that are not sustainable, it might describe its plans to reduce its endowment draws in the future and discuss how these plans are realistic and appropriate.
 Any school that does not have an endowment may simply indicate that this standard does not apply.
 10.6 The school develops its donor cultivation and giving strategy in consideration of its mission, planning, financial sustainability, and potential impact on donors.
 The school respects all donors' intentions, whether their gifts are intended for the endowment or for other purposes.
 The school has an institutional advancement program that is appropriate to its mission, size, structure, and financial goals.
-[NOTE: This standard covers key areas from the current 8.2.4 on institutional advancement; less than half (48%) of ATS member schools have a chief development officer.]